solana-mobile/solana-mobile-doc-site/docs/android-native/mwa_integration.md

 The `transact` method instantiates a [`Scenario`](https://github.com/solana-mobile/mobile-wallet-adapter/tree/main/android/clientlib/src/main/java/com/solana/mobilewalletadapter/clientlib/scenario/Scenario.java) and dispatches an association Intent via [`startActivity()`](https://developer.android.com/reference/android/app/Activity#startActivity(android.content.Intent)) that will be received by MWA-compatible wallet apps.

-This starts a session with a wallet and within the callback, the DApp can send requests for signing or sending transactions/messages.
+This starts a session with a wallet and within the callback, the app can send requests for signing or sending transactions/messages.

 ```kotlin
 import com.solana.mobilewalletadapter.clientlib.*